 Eagles Pass is a gorgeous coastal cottage on a 7-acre property five minutes from the Cabot Trail.
 There’s ocean, a huge beach nearby and breathtaking panoramas because Eagles Pass has windows everywhere, along with a cathedral ceiling, pine beams, and walls finished with white boards inside and cedar shingles outside, in classic Cape Breton style.
+The kitchen is modern and well equipped, and there is a large deck and BBQ with stunning views of the ocean and beach.
 Lobster boats haul traps in front, eagles perch nearby, moose, bobcats and foxes make appearances, and whales pass by most of the year; you will wake up to these views each morning and enjoy them all day.
 You will enjoy seclusion and incredible views in one of the most spectacular parts of Cape Breton.
 As day turns to evening in technicolor, relax, listen to music or catch up on things you don't have time for at home.

 If this cottage is booked for your dates, we also have a cottage identical, more or less, to Eagles Pass, The Cape Cottage #382569, which is available until late October.
 You could also check our Deep Blue Sea cottage #3490361, which is new for 2013, or #203860 which has the same spectacular views on an adjacent property.

 About us...: Bell grew up in Margaree Valley, about twenty minutes from here, while I grew up in Toronto; we both love it here, so being here makes a lot of sense.
-We opened Cape Breton Clay, our pottery business in 1996 and we've been busy here ever since, with two galleries on Cape Breton.
+We opened Cape Breton Clay, our pottery business in 1996 and we've been busy here ever since.
 Bell is also a painter and I am a photographer and filmmaker.
 I built this cottage by myself, integrating everything I have learned about building in the last fifteen years.
-The result is a cottage that has all of the charm of our original cottage, excellent amenities, and lots of privacy in a spectacular location right beside the ocean.
+The result is a cottage that has all of the charm of our SeaSky original cottage, but with excellent new amenities, and lots of privacy in a spectacular location right beside the ocean.

 Special place....: There is a rich, strong culture here, historically and musically, and life unwinds at its own special pace.
 Although a three-day visit to the Island is not uncommon, a week is what it takes to really get a sense of the rhythms and charm of Cape Breton.
 Fishermen haul their lobster traps each year out in front of our cottage.
 Moose, eagles, deer, bobcats and foxes are regulars.
 It's easy to meet people here, and the daily pace here is slower than in most cities.
 It's nice to be in a place where you don't need air-conditioning; Cape Breton summers are warm-to-hot in the day, but perfect in the evening, and at the shore there are ocean breezes to keep any bugs at bay.
 Chimney Corner beach is one of the finest on the island, and it's mostly unoccupied during the week– in addition to the fine beach and swimming, there are interesting rock formations to explore nearby.
 Cape Breton is a spectacular place, and you'll find the scenery on this stretch of coastline particularly striking.